Viewpoint, tense, and narrative distance

 • As mentioned above, try to avoid peppering a piece with ‘I’s’.
 If you’ve got a lot of them, you could try re-arranging sentences to remove them or altering words.

-Second person
+Second Person

 The second person is the form you’re reading now—the ‘you’s’.
 The narrator addresses the reader directly, which also gives an intimate feel.
 It’s quite unusual to see in fiction.
 It’s a popular form in blogs, for example, because it makes for a more engaging read.
 I hope.

-Literary agent Noah Lukeman in his book on writing The First Five Pages states that “it’s extremely stylistic and nearly impossible to keep up for more than a page or two.”
-Sol Stein, master editor, in his book On Writing recommends just shelving this approach altogether (in fiction).
+Literary agent Noah Lukeman in his book on writing The First Five Pages states that “it’s extremely stylistic and nearly impossible to keep up for

 Also referred to as third person subjective, this viewpoint tends to be the default for many writers.
 1984 by George Orwell, a very relevant book at the moment, way ahead of its time, is an example of a story written in first person.
 George R.R.
-Martin uses it in all books of A Song of Ice and Fire, so too does Raymond Feist in The Riftwar Cycle novels, James Barclay in The Chronicles of the Raven series … we could list until nuclear warfare ends the world, which may not be far off, but we’ve all got better things to do.
+Martin uses it in all books of A Song of Ice and Fire, so too does Raymond Feist in The Riftwar Cycle novels, James Barclay in The Chronicles of the Raven series… we could list until nuclear warfare ends the world, which may not be far off, but we’ve all got better things to do.

 Third person limited is similar to first person in that the story follows the perspective of one character, allowing the reader to step inside their mind.
 Prose is written in the form of ‘he’, ‘she’, and ‘they’, with the tense mainly past, though present sometimes too.
 Here’s a couple of examples: